- Phone number

-The counselling therapies I offer give me flexibility to respond to the unique and personal needs of my clients.
-My work is centred around the deep psychology and talking therapy known as Psychosynthesis.
+The counselling therapies I offer give me the flexibility to respond to the unique and personal needs of all my clients.
+My work is centred on the deep psychology and talking therapy known as Psychosynthesis.
 This simply refers to helping the different parts of ourselves, such as our feelings, thoughts and beliefs, relate more effectively to each other.
-Once we restore the balance and harmony in our inner world, we tend to find more balance and harmony in our outer world.
+Once we restore a balance and harmony in our inner world, we tend to find more balance and harmony in our outer world.

 My first session

 During our initial meeting, we will discuss two things.
 First, what you see as the main issues or problems you are currently facing, and second, a bit about yourself.
 Many people new to counselling are a little nervous, which is why I adopt an approach which keeps you firmly in control.
 You will decide what you share about yourself, and the level of detail you share.
 Usually, it starts with simple facts about yourself.

 Looking into your history can help us determine how your past experiences are affecting your present and future life.
 Working together, we discover what patterns or habits have developed that are affecting how you think, feel and behave today.
 Some of these you will easily recognise, but some will be new to you.
 It is working with these hidden influences that will enable you to take more control of your life.

 The therapy I offer is very practical, down to earth and natural.
 However, it is completely in line with the very latest discoveries in psychology and neuroscience.

 What I can help with